KRWB (AM)

-KRWB (1410 AM) is a news and classic hits formatted radio station, licensed to Roseau, Minnesota, USA.
+KRWB (1410 kHz) is a news and classic hits formatted AM radio station, licensed to Roseau, Minnesota, USA.
 It is owned and operated by Border Broadcasting, along with a sister station, KKWQ.
 They share studios at 113 Lake St NW, in Warroad.
 Their two tower transmitter site is on County Road 28, east of Roseau.

 On November 7, 2024, KRWB changed their format from classic rock to news and "Super Hits", branded as "The Northern Star".